 Jonathan Handel practices in the areas of entertainment, new media, technology, and intellectual property transactions and represents a variety of individuals and companies.
-He brings to his practice a broad range of experience in the entertainment and technology industries, and also covers entertainment law and labor as a Contributing Editor for The Hollywood Reporter.
+He brings to his practice a broad range of experience in the entertainment and technology industries, and also covered entertainment law and labor as a Contributing Editor for The Hollywood Reporter from 2010-2020.

-His writing has also been published in/on the Los Angeles Times, Variety, Los Angeles Business Journal, Daily Journal, Huffington Post, Forbes.com and IMDb.com, and he has appeared as an interview subject in the international, national and local media over 1,000 times.
+Mr. Handel's writing has also been published in/on the Los Angeles Times, Variety, Los Angeles Business Journal, Daily Journal, Huffington Post, Forbes.com and IMDb.com, and he has appeared as a commentator in the international, national and local media over 1,100 times.
 He also writes short stories, poetry and plays.

 Clerk, U.S. Court of Appeals for the Fifth Circuit (1990-1991).

 Associate Counsel, Writers Guild of America (1993-1994).

 Mr. Handel is an adjunct professor / lecturer in law teaching substantive entertainment law courses at Southwestern and USC Law School, and has previously been an adjunct professor at UCLA Law School.
 He also taught a film appreciation and screening class for several years for UCLA Extension’s Entertainment Department.